yadelab/ios-decal-final-proj/README.md

 location based on that location's weather.

 ## Features
-* Ability to use current location or specicify a different location for upcoming travel
+* Ability to use current location or specify a different location for upcoming travel
 * Scroll through list of suggested activities

 ## Control Flow